-Status Action Step Description of Action Step Status #1 Market Analysis was intended as a follow-up to the ULI-TAP report but has been deferred in order to deploy funds for other East Grand initiatives. #2 This item would be dependent upon #1.
-Until a retail market study is completed, staff will focus on recruiting restaurants which are necessary to enliven a business district irrespective of the retail mix. ~ #3 Staff is working closely with the owners of key, larger properties on East Grand where investment is likely - including notably the owners of the U-Haul, motels, 3545-3575 Grand Avenue, and several north side strip centers.
-The Village's investment in landscaping has been well received by property owners, tenants, and area residents; Phase 2 will be completed in 2019, and the few remaining "unplanted" areas will be filled in once the railroad bridge construction is complete. ~ #4 East Grand Merchants / Residents Committee has been meeting approximately quarterly since Spring 2017.
-Promotions have included participation in the 2017 and 2018 Gurnee Days parades; a summer coupon flier; a frequent-shopper holiday promotion (\$1,000 "Grand" giveaway); and the new Farmers & Artisans Market that will be held again monthly, July-October, in 2019. #5 See #6 0 #6 Certain East Grand properties were specifically evaluated during the ULI-TAP for potential use and redevelopment schema.
-U-Haul is planning a remodel for a climate controlled self-storage facility which will now include the two vacant motel properties.
+Status Action Step Description of Action Step Status × #1 Market Analysis was intended as a follow-up to the ULI-TAP report but has been deferred in order to deploy funds for other East Grand initiatives. ٢ #2 This item would be dependent upon #1.
+Until a retail market study is completed, staff will focus on recruiting restaurants which are necessary to enliven a business district irrespective of the retail mix.
+Retention of existing businesses is a priority; radio promotions and events are intended to support the existing business base; this has been especially important during the construction on the Railroad Bridge and Route 41/132 intersection. ~ #3 Staff is working closely with the owners of key, larger properties on East Grand where investment is likely - including notably the owners of the U-Haul, motels, 3545-3575 Grand Avenue, and several north side strip centers.
+The Village's investment in landscaping has been well received by the community; Phase 2 was completed in 2019, and the few remaining "unplanted" areas will be filled in once the railroad bridge construction is complete. ~ #4 East Grand Merchants / Residents Committee has been meeting approximately quarterly since Spring 2017.
+Promotions have included participation in the 2017-2019 Gurnee Days parades; a summer coupon flier; a frequent-shopper holiday promotion (\$1,000 "Grand" giveaway); and the Farmers & Artisans Market that was held monthly, July-October, in 2018 and 2019; and two rounds (Summer/Fall) of WXLC radio promotions featuring East Grand businesses who opted in for a \$50 participation fee. × #5 See #6 0 #6 U-Haul's building permit plans are under review for remodeling of its existing building into a climate controlled self-storage facility.
+U-Haul also purchased the two vacant motel properties for use in subsequent phases and is currently addressing long-deferred property maintenance on those buildings.
 The owner of the retail center at 3545-3575 Grand Avenue has begun conceptual planning for aesthetic improvements.
 Village staff is coordinating with these owners to encourage property improvement.
-The ULI report was clear that, with few exceptions, the rents in the area do not yet support new, ground-up construction.
-It recommends an emphasis on revitalizing the area with special events while encouraging property rehabilitation where possible. #7 Incentives for catalytic uses will be considered on a case-by-case basis.
+The ULI report completed in 2016 was clear that, with few exceptions, the rents in the East Grand area do not yet support new, ground-up construction; this remains the case.
+The ULI-TAP recommended (and a subgroup has subsequently affirmed) an emphasis on revitalizing the area with special events and promotion while encouraging property rehabilitation where possible. \bigcirc #7 Incentives for catalytic uses will be considered on a case-by-case basis.